 Unique Modular Design Boosts Performance While Reducing Size in Internet of Things and Enterprise Applications

-COLLEGE STATION, TX – 10/27/2017 – Vidatronic Inc., a leading provider of power management intellectual property (IP) solutions, announces the Flexsupply™ Family of Switched-Capacitor Regulated Voltage-Doubler IP Cores in the TSMC 40 nm process.
+COLLEGE STATION, TX – 10/27/2017 – Vidatronic Inc., a leading provider of power management intellectual property (IP) solutions, announces the Flexsupply™ Family of Switched-Capacitor Regulated Voltage-Doubler IP Cores in a 40 nm process.
 The IP cores are optimized for low-power system-on-a-chip (SoC), application specific integrated circuit (ASIC), and microprocessor integration.

 Vidatronic’s family of Flexsupply™ IP cores allow products to continue to perform when the battery level is low.
 Many of Vidatronic’s customers have great products in production which were designed around a 2.5 V supply.
 These products could support several Internet of Things (IoT) applications, but unfortunately they stop working when the battery level discharges down to 1.6 V. The Flexsupply™ IP cores resolve this issue by allowing the products to support these types of battery applications.
 After integration into the SoC, the Flexsupply™ IP core provides a supply greater than 2.6 V for the SoC, even with low battery levels.